Decron/Whitebox-Code-GPT/README.md

 # Welcome to Whitebox <img align="right" width="200" height="200" src=https://github.com/Decron/Whitebox-Code-GPT/assets/1786607/ac62d7b4-dadf-4092-91a2-a7b5fce4261b>

-Our [inventory assistant](https://chat.openai.com/g/g-oBpMxDEHp-inventory-assistant) will deliver a link to the best assistant for your use case:<br>
+Our [inventory assistant](https://chat.openai.com/g/g-oBpMxDEHp-inventory-assistant) will deliver a link to the best assistant for your use case 🎒<br>

 The goal is to accelerate capabilities of free programming assistants with GPT builder.
-In this repository you'll find instructions & knowledge files for creating next-gen programming assistants.
+Here you'll find instructions & knowledge files for creating next-gen programming assistants.

-As this project evolves, assistants will be programmed with customized knowledge files and actions that extend its utility and improve the function of the base model.<br><br>
-To do this we must define the largest blindspots in default GPT4 and create assistants to improve functionality in specific domains.
 If you would like a new GPT to be created, or would like to take custody of one, please open an issue with the title "New GPT request: <type>" or "New GPT custody: <title>"<br><br>

 **If you are experiencing an issue with one of our assistants**: kindly include the title of the assistant and links to relevant conversation history.
 If the conversation contains sensitive information then generalized plain text may be copied and pasted.<br><br>

 # Existing models: